 and where only the integer value (i.e. rounded down to the nearest whole number) of (F G) – H is to be used in calculating the final charge.

-[Item 19 inserted in Gazette 29 Jun 2007 p.
-3277.]

 20. Discharge allowance

 For the purposes of item 19, the discharge allowance is —